dislick/quicksort/README.md

 ## Tests

-You may run the test suite with `npm test` or `npm run test:watch`.
-A code coverage report may be generated using `npm run test:cov`.
+The test suite is stared with `npm test` or `npm run test:watch`.
+A code coverage report can be generated using `npm run test:cov`.
 Coverage is at 100%.